 (Full article available here.)

-This list of delicious downtown restaurants will get you off to a solid start; and why not join one of our walking food tours to explore even more of what Foodtopia has to offer?!
-Our tours are a great way to experience 6-7 of the best restaurants in Asheville all in one afternoon.
+This list of delicious downtown restaurants will get you off to a solid start; and why not join one of our Walking Food Tours to explore even more of what Asheville has to offer?!
+Our tours are a great way to experience 5-7 of the best restaurants in Asheville all in one afternoon.
 Tickets sell quickly as the weather warms up, so be sure to book yours today!